danielrcollins1/OED-Expanded/index.md

 B. [Appendix B: Campaign Material](x-campaign-material.md)

-For the latest release of this material in PDF format, see [Github](https://github.com/danielrcollins1/OED-Expanded/releases/latest).
+For a PDF document of this material, see our latest release on [Github](https://github.com/danielrcollins1/OED-Expanded/releases/latest).